WICG/attribution-reporting-api/EVENT.md

 Attribution sources are events which future triggers can be attributed to.
 There are two types of attribution sources, `navigation` sources and `event` sources.

+Sources are registered by returning a new HTTP response header on requests which eligible for attribution.
+A request is eligible as long as it has the `Attribution-Reporting-Eligible` request header.

 `navigation` sources are registered via clicks on anchor tags:
 ```html
 <a href="https://advertiser.example/landing"